• Skip to primary navigation

 Jump to Recipe Print Recipe

-Serve this with Garlic Green Beans and Self-Rising Flour Biscuits for an easy, affordable dinner or skip the lunch line by including this Cream Cheese Pasta recipe in your next Lunchtime Meal Prep.
+Serve this with Garlic Green Beans and a basket of Self-Rising Flour Biscuits for an easy, affordable dinner or skip the lunch line by including this Cream Cheese Pasta recipe in your next Lunchtime Meal Prep.
 Add a few Buffalo Chicken Bites or a Fried Egg to boost the protein.

 bowl of cream cheese pasta with napkin and fork. this …